 Alexis began climbing when she met Andrew, which is ironic because she grew up with a terrible fear of heights.
 Climbing helped her overcome that fear which has translated to many other aspects of her life.
 Creating RoKC became her passion when she and Andrew got married.
 She has a heart for community outreach and leadership development and is excited to use RoKC as a tool for both!

-senior Manager, Head Climbing Instructor
+General Manager, Head Climbing Instructor

 Carol loves sharing her passion for movement and the great outdoors with anybody and everybody who is interested in learning.
 An engineer by trade, Carol brings a unique perspective to rigging, systems, and the risk involved in climbing.
 Add that to 8 years competing in gymnastics, and 10 years coaching, giving Carol a strong background in body mechanics, spatial awareness, and an ability to communicate tricky topics to a wide array of students.
 But mostly, Carol just loves helping people realize that they are capable of so much more than they think they are!